• Skip to Content

 AJ 113 Crime and Violence in America 3 Units

-Students examine theories and predictors of violence, and the role of victims in the U.S. justice system.
-Familial, non-familial, institutional, workplace, school, and public venue violence from the perspective of offender and victim are explored.
-Students also consider the legal and social impact of violence on quality-of-life as well as crime data, types of crime, prevention, intervention, and treatment strategies for victims.
+This course examines theories and predictors of violence, concepts of victimology, and impacts of violence in the U.S. Familial, non-familial, institutional, workplace, school, and public venue violence from the perspective of offender and victim are explored.
+Crime data, types of crime, prevention, intervention, and treatment strategies are also examined.
 (C-ID SOCI 160)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L